Kevin Siers is a Pulitzer Prize winning editorial cartoonist for the Charlotte Observer.

-If you are a public school teacher / professional in North Carolina, you are always under a bit of a microscope when it comes to accountability.
+If you are a public school teacher in North Carolina, you are always under a bit of a microscope when it comes to accountability.
 Everybody in the community has a stake in the public education system: students attend schools, parents support efforts, employees hire graduates, and taxpayers help fund buildings and resources.

-But there are those who really question the path that public education has taken in North Carolina and lack confidence in our educators and their ability to mold young people.
+But there are those who really question the path that public education has taken in North Carolina and lack confidence in our teachers and their ability to mold young people.
 The countless attacks waged by our General Assembly on public schools is not a secret and part of that is framing teachers as the main culprit in our weakening schools.

 Why?
 Because it is easy to manage data in such a way that what many see is not actually reflective of what happens in schools.
 For example:

-The tests that measure how well your students have achieved are usually arbitrary at best.
-And now that we have less money spent per-pupil (adjusted for inflation) in this state than we had before the start of the Great Recession, we are demanded to teach more kids in bigger classes with less resources.
+Since you are a government employee, your salary is established by a governing body that probably does not have a background in an educational career.
+The standards of the very curriculum that you must teach may not even be written by educators.
+And the tests that measure how well your students have achieved are usually arbitrary at best.
+And now that we have less money spent per-pupil in this state than we had before the start of the Great Recession, we are demanded to teach more kids in bigger classes with less resources.

 There simply is a lot working against us.

 Nor can a teacher’s effectiveness truly be measured by “student achievement.”
 There is more, so much more, working within the student/teacher dynamic.
-Take a look at the definitions of three words often used in our lexicon: “art,” “science,” and “craft.”
+Take a look at the definitions of three words often used in our lexicon: “art”, “science”, and “craft.”
 These definitions come from Merriam-Webster.

 Every teacher must display a firm foundation in his or her subject area.
 However, teaching at its source is an art and a craft.
 A teacher must marry that knowledge with skill in presenting opportunities for students to not only gain that knowledge but understand how they themselves can apply that knowledge to their own skill set.